MicrosoftDocs/quantum-docs-pr/articles/tutorials/explore-entanglement.md

 ### Counting measurement outcomes

-To demonstrate the effect of the `Set` operation, a `TestBellState` operation is then added.
-This operation takes as input a `Zero` or `One`, and calls the `Set` operation some number of times with that input, and counts the number of times that `Zero` was returned from the measurement of the qubit and the number of times that `One` was returned.
+To demonstrate the effect of the `SetQubitState` operation, a `TestBellState` operation is then added.
+This operation takes as input a `Zero` or `One`, and calls the `SetQubitState` operation some number of times with that input, and counts the number of times that `Zero` was returned from the measurement of the qubit and the number of times that `One` was returned.
 Of course, in this first simulation of the `TestBellState` operation, we expect that the output